President & CEO | Home & Building Technologies (HBT) | Honeywell

 Since joining Honeywell in 2007, Hahn's focused was on improving customer engagement and building a new product pipeline.
 Honeywell is a recognized leader in the development of non-ozone-depleting fluorine chemistry applications; Hahn led the development of the next generation of low global warming potential (LGWP) materials.
 Honeywell Fluorine Products has commercialized an LGWP solution for one-component foam and has developed another material as the mobile air-conditioning LGWP solution of choice.
 In addition, Hahn expanded the global penetration, improved functional operations and increased operating income by double digits in both 2008 and 2009.

-Prior to joining Honeywell in 2007, Hahn spent nearly 20 years with Air Products and Chemicals, Inc. He last served as senior director for the company's global Electronic Specialty Materials business based in Taipei, Taiwan.
+Prior to joining Honeywell, Hahn spent nearly 20 years with Air Products and Chemicals, Inc. He last served as senior director for the company's global Electronic Specialty Materials business based in Taipei, Taiwan.
 Hahn also served in a number of other capacities for Air Products, including country manager for Malaysia, business development manager for refinery hydrogen, and on-sites manager for Canada.
 He also was integration business leader for the company's acquisition of Ashland's Electronic Chemicals business in 2003.

 He earned a bachelor's and master's degree in materials science from Lehigh University, and an MBA from the Wharton School at the University of Pennsylvania.